 This post is sponsored by The Jekyll Island Authority.
 All opinions are 100% my own.

-What to see and do on Jekyll Island
+Things to do in Jekyll Island

-When we checked into our hotel, the Holiday Inn Resort Jekyll Island, we were greeted by the most luxurious beds made us feel right at home.
+When we checked into our hotel, the Holiday Inn Resort Jekyll Island, we were greeted by the most luxurious beds that made us feel right at home.
 The newly-renovated resort is right on the beach and has everything on the property for your to enjoy the outdoors.
 We loved the deck with adirondack chairs for lounging and enjoying the large fire pits.
 The pool is gorgeous and children’s playground was a highlight for Millie.
 As a family, we most enjoyed having the beach just steps away.

 The entire visit was a combination of fun and relaxation.
 Disconnecting the devices and heading to Jekyll Island was the perfect way to connect as a family.